By Lynn Becker

 4. It was designed by Michael Van Valkenburgh

-To design the new park, the Chicago Park District brought in award-winning landscape designers Michael Van Valkenburgh Associates, known for such work as the new Brooklyn Bridge Park in New York.
+To design the new park, the Chicago Park District brought in award-winning landscape architects Michael Van Valkenburgh Associates, known for such work as the new Brooklyn Bridge Park in New York.
 Van Valkenburgh’s design for Maggie Daley Park mediates between the hyperactivity of Millennium Park and the more traditional formal design of Daley Bicentennial Plaza, which some found static and boring.

 Van Valkenburgh’s design splits the park into an “active axis” with new interactive features and a “passive axis,” which harkens back to the idea of a park as a place of quiet refuge.
 It includes a series of low hills that gives visitors a sweeping view of the park, the spectacular architectural backdrop of skyscrapers to the north and west and the pulsing traffic of Lake Shore Drive and Lake Michigan to the east.
 The hills were created with Foam-Control EPS Geofoam, 100 times lighter than soil, cut into large blocks like so many oversized white dominoes.